juanmalunatic/juanmalunatic.github.io/swdev.md

 and then Eng school happened as the web kept growing without me 🤷‍.

 However, I like to think I have strong fundamentals and I'm catching up fast.
-Stay tuned for adventures with the latest SPA JavaScripts and flavor-of-the-month ML libraries 💪.
+Stay tuned for adventures with the latest JavaScript frameworks and flavor-of-the-month ML libraries 💪.